k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09a_file_level_masking_implementation.md

 ### Load Customized Flow - 1:1 Relation of Dataset and File

-- The extract flow must be based on the **LoadTableByQuery**  flow, but the flow needs to write the file instead of using the DbLoad Actor.
+- The extract flow must be based on the **LoadTableByQuery**  flow, but this flow needs to write the file instead of using the *DbLoad* Actor.
 - See an example of a CSV load flow - **writeDataCSV** flow.
-Note that it contains the *DbCommand* Actor as well with a dummy query to set the target environment as the active one based on the *__active_environment* input parameter:
+Note that it contains the *DbCommand* Actor as well, with a dummy query to set the target environment as the active one based on the *__active_environment* input parameter:

 ![csv_load](images/table_level_csv_load_example.png)

+### Delete Customized Flow - 1:1 Relation of Dataset and File
+- The delete flow must be based on the **DeleteTableByDBCommand** flow, but this flow needs to remove the file (using the *rm* Actor) instead of using the *DbCommand* Actor.

 ### TableLevelDefinitions MTable - 1:1 Relation of Dataset and File

 - Add the interface, tables, and custom flows to the TableLevelDefinitions MTable.

-- Set the execution order to 9 for all files if they can be processed in parallel.
+- Set the execution order to 0 for all files if they can be processed in parallel.

-- See an example:
+- See an example.
+In this example, the delete flow is empty to create and run load table-level tasks (the Delete checkbox is cleared):

   ![csv MTable](images/table_level_definitions_csv_example.png)